mludvig/aws-ethereum-miner/README.md

 ### Increase resource quotas

+All right you have created the stack but no instances seem to be running.
+If you navigate to *EC2* -> *Autoscaling groups* -> *ethminer* -> *Events* tab you may see this error:

+> Failed: Launching a new EC2 instance.
+>
+> Status Reason: **Max spot instance count exceeded.** Launching EC2 instance failed.

 AWS accounts have default limits (quotas) on some resources.
 You may find, for example, that your quota for _All G and VT Spot Instance Requests_ in a particular region is *0* and you therefore can't start any `g4dn.xlarge` instances.
 It pays to request the quotas increase which can be done with this simple command (you can do this from the CloudShell):